Congratulations if you’re thinking about setting goals for your team. Bonus points if you’re thinking about a better way to set them.

 Setting up this kind of regular goals check-in on can feel like a lot of pressure, especially if you’re dealing with a new hire or a person who’s been on staff for a while.

 Fortunately, going through this process at regular intervals is helps you do your job more easily.
 It gives you a framework that helps you organize your time and tasks, and establishes benchmarks that will help drive your whole team.
-You’ll find this especially useful if you work as part of a multidisciplinary team or some of your workers are out with clients most of the time.
+You’ll find this especially useful if you work as part of a multidisciplinary team or some of your workers are out with clients or patients most of the time.

 Goal-setting such as this helps you all work better together and gives you a concrete instrument for giving feedback day to day and during annual reviews.
 Setting targets and keeping an eye on them, means you can give your staff input on their performance at any time–while you’re motivating them do more.